Do you get unexplained, frequent headaches? Does your lower back hurt all the time? Is it hard for you to fall asleep at night?

 LDL cholesterol levels shouldn’t be higher than 100 mg/dL.

 HDL levels should be kept high, with optimal levels at 60 mg/dL or higher.

 After your health checkup your doctor usually recommends doing exercise or making diet changes.
 He or she may even suggest more tests.

 You can elect to take more tests right then and there, or you can waive them and take your medical concerns to another specialist.

 Usually, doctors can also refer you to a specialist that they know if you don’t have one.

 Now, on to You

 No matter what your age, gender, or current health condition, getting regular health checkups is a good way to identify health problems before they become bigger.

-If you’re still uncertain about which hospital to visit for your health checkup, make an appointment with Bumrungrad Hospital.
+If you’re still uncertain about which hospital to visit for your health checkup, check out these hospitals.